-Market risk is the risk of loss in the value of our inventory, as well as certain other financial assets and liabilities, due to changes in market conditions, such as changes in market prices and rates across various asset classes.
+Market risk is the risk of loss in the value of our inventory, as well as certain other financial assets and liabilities, due to changes in market conditions, such as changes in market prices, credit spreads, exchange rates and rates across various asset classes.

-Market Risk in the trading book and fair value banking book is driven by the inventory DB USA Corp. holds and the impact of changes in market conditions on that inventory.
+Market risk in the trading book and fair value banking book is driven by the inventory DB USA Corp. holds and the impact of changes in market conditions on that inventory.
 DB USA Corp. holds inventory primarily for market making, capital market, investing and lending activities.